Stages of Mushroom Growth (& What Growers and Consumers Should Know)

 Fungi Life Cycle

-There are five basic steps in the fungi life cycle:
+There are five basic mushroom growth stages in the mushroom life cycle:

 1. Spore